 This formulation fixes the issues that arise from the backaction of the first measurement.
 For instance, as shown in Ref.~\cite{Micadei2019}, it leads to the full identity~(\ref{ThermoCorr_bound_DeltaI}) and not its dephased version~(\ref{ThermoCorr_bound_DeltaI_TMP}).

 Eq.~(\ref{ThermoCorr_pathProb_augmented_augmented}) also illustrates well a recurring problem in extending thermodynamics to the quantum regime.
 Thermodynamics does not deal with states, but with processes; i.e., with transformations between states.
 Assessing these transformations therefore touches on the inevitable measurement backaction.
 Eq.~(\ref{ThermoCorr_pathProb_augmented_augmented}) circumvents this by constructing a distribution free from any backaction.
 This distribution, however, has to be constructed using full state tomography.
-In fact, as discussed in Ref.~\cite{Levy2019}, this issue is directly related to the notion of contextuality.
+An alternative approach, put forth in~\cite{Levy2019}, formulates the problem using instead the notion of quasiprobabilities; that is, probabilities which can take on negative values.
+As the authors show, these negativities are directly related to the notion of contextuality.